mikroskeem/BenjiAuth/README.md

 # BenjiAuth

-An authentication plugin for Waterfall
+An authentication plugin for BungeeCord

 Its sole purpose is to authenticate players and be configurable as much as possible